geosolutions-it/MapStore2/docs/user-guide/timeline.md

 The **layers** tab lists all the available time layers present in the map.
 The user can toggle a layer to be *shown/hidden* in the timeline by clicking on the checkbox next to the layer title.

-The layer checkbox is disabled in the following condition

-* When the layer is a guide layer
-* When only one layer is present

 <img src="../img/timeline/timeline-layers.jpg" class="ms-docimage"/>